Social Security Wage Base History

 Social Security Act and the original $3,000 wage base

 The Social Security Act of 1935 set the original taxable wage base at $3,000.
-Tax collections began in 1937 (the first year benefits paid in 1940).
+Tax collections and one-time lump-sum benefits began in 1937; the first recurring monthly benefits were paid in 1940.
 The 6.2% employee + 6.2% employer rate that we use today was not in place from the start - the original rate was 1% each side, scheduled to rise gradually.
 The $3,000 base in 1937 dollars equates to roughly $68,000 in 2026 purchasing power.

 1950s-1960s